Autobox-AI/.github/profile/README.md

 - **Real-time Analysis**: Comprehensive tracing, metrics, and visualization of agent behaviors and decision-making processes
 - **Developer Experience**: Modern tooling with TypeScript/Node.js APIs, React frontends, and Python utilities for rapid prototyping

-## Core Projects
+## 🏗 Core Projects

-Our modular architecture separates concerns across specialized repositories:
+Autobox-AI is structured as a collection of specialized repositories that plug into a unified ecosystem:

 - **autobox-api**: High-performance backend orchestrating agent lifecycles and inter-agent communication
 - **autobox-ui**: Intuitive web interface for simulation management and real-time monitoring